Predicting The Future Ain’t Easy

 What is Content Marketing?

-What separates a content marketing strategy from other marketing strategies is that the promotion of products and services is not the only goal; content marketers also strive to build trust, credibility, and long-term relationships with their audience.
+What separates a content marketing strategy from other marketing strategies is that the promotion of products and services is not the only goal; content creators also strive to build trust, credibility, and long-term relationships with their audience.

 When it comes to measuring success, content marketing employs a data-driven approach to continually optimize and improve metrics such as website traffic, engagement, social media shares, leads generated, conversions, and revenue.